JsMacros/jsmacros-wasm/README.md

 ### so what the f is a jPtr?

-a jPtr is a pointer to a java object, to actually use it, see the `Java` module, which provides manipulation and visibility for java objects.
+a jPtr is an i32 pointer to a java object, to actually use it, see the `Java` module, which provides manipulation and visibility for java objects.

 ## Java module